bexxmodd/vizex/README.md

 ```

 # Release History
+- v1.3.2:
+	- Refactored module disks.py
+	- Unit Tests created
+	- Handling of unavailable colors/attributes Pie-chart option
+	- Set up the color for all the text
+	- Updated docstrings

 - v1.1.0:
 	- Displayes media and network partitions
 	- Print all the partitions with `--every` command
 	- Print additional (fstype and mount point) with `--details`
 	- Refactored for a better reusability

 ----
 ## Special Thanks to the Contributors!